Oranga Tamariki: Issues at youth justice facilities

 On 12 December 2023, five staff members and three young people were wounded during a fight at the Muriwai Unit at the Te Puna Wai youth justice residence in Christchurch.
 Minister for Children Karen Chhour confirmed that five young people had been identified as instigating the fight and that the authorities were investigating and would take legal action against the instigators.

 In mid February 2024, the Children and Young People's Commission/Mana Mokopuna conducted an unannounced visit to the Whakatakapokai youth justice residence in Auckland.
 In late June 2024, Mana Mokopuna released a report alleging that staff members physically assaulted residents, engaged in inappropriate relationships, supplied them with contraband, and tolerated a culture of bullying and violence.
 Between October 2023 and February 2024, there were more than 20 recorded incidents of residents being found either smoking or possessing drugs.
 By mid-July 2024, the Whakatakapokai report had resulted in a Police investigation, a pause in admissions to the Whakatakapokai residence and the dismissal of several staff members.

 On 21 October 2024, two groups of 13 youths at Korowai Manaaki Youth Justice Facility in Auckland climbed onto the roof of a building, causing damage to the roof.
 Nine of the youths came down overnight while the remaining four came down on 22 October.
 The youths claimed they were protesting restrictions on their movements and claimed they had not been fed.
 Police confirmed that one of the youths had been charged with injuring another person with intent and that seven had also been charged with causing intentional damage.
 Oranga Tamariki Acting DCE Youth Services and Residential Care Iain Chapman confirmed that the ministry would be investigating the cause of the incident and said that Oranga Tamariki had followed proper protocols.

 On 30 December 2024, eight youths climbed onto the roof of a building at the Korowai Manaaki youth justice residence in Wiri.
 The youths caused some damage to the facility and armed themselves with sticks.
 By 31 December, Oranga Tamariki acting deputy chief executive Iain Chapman confirmed that all of the youths involved had climbed down.

+In late October 2025, Radio New Zealand reported that there were 254 instances between 18 August 2024 and 18 August 2025 where young persons were held in secure units at Oranga Tamariki youth justice facilities for over three consecutive days.
+Per Oranga Tamariki's own internal policies and procedures, the agency has to apply to the Youth Court to hold a young person in detention for over 72 hours.
+The Independent Children's Monitor and Children's Commissioner Dr Claire Achmad expressed concern about Oranga Tamariki's high level usage of security care for youths in its custody.